 The A.G.A.
 Testing Laboratory for gas-fired testing systems was set up in Cleveland, OH, by the American Gas Association.

-Early insulation attempts used materials like corn husk, sawdust, and pine cones, ground newspapers treated with fire retardant, etc. but these attracted rodents, and soon the idea has to be given up.
+Early insulation attempts used materials like corn husk, sawdust, and pine cones, ground newspapers treated with fire retardant, etc. but these attracted rodents, and soon the idea had to be given up.

-In the early 1930’s engineers found a way to take compact strands of tiny glass fibers, melt them, spin them like cotton candy and create fiberglass insulation which is an important element in heating systems.
-Another material was used during in this as insulation, and it was called “Asbestos.”
-This mineral is made up of microscopic fire-retardant fibers that effectively holds heat.
-But it is also equally hazardous to health.
+In the early 1930s engineers found a way to take compact strands of tiny glass fibres, melt them, spin them like cotton candy and create fibreglass insulation which is an important element in heating systems.
+Another material was used at this time as insulation, and it was called “Asbestos.”
+This mineral is made up of microscopic fire-retardant fibres that effectively holds heat.

 The first U.S. furnace manufacturer, Richardson & Boynton Co., began mass marketing of furnaces.

 After World War II, most places globally experienced rapid growth in terms of development and distribution of electricity.
-Alongside conventional heating systems, electric heating systems make their way into homes and businesses.
-Progress in material technology meant that heaters could now be made from plastic too which are as good as those made from metal.
-The appliances have shrunk in size, become streamlined and lighter in weight.
-Besides, designers can now experiment easily with the aesthetics aspects, making these appliances stylish and trendy.
+Alongside conventional heating systems, electric heating systems made their way into homes and businesses.
+Progress in material technology meant that heaters could now be made from plastic too and were as good as those made from metal.
+Appliances have shrunk in size, become streamlined and lighter in weight.
+Besides, designers can now experiment easily with the aesthetic aspects, making these appliances stylish and trendy.